Jun0vn/Jun0vn/README.md

 • ✌ I'm Khanh Hung, also known as Jun0vn or KhanhHung or khanhhung08

-• 🌱 Currently i'm learning
+• 🌱 Currently i'm learning JavaScript

 • ⚡ I know a "little" about Java, HTML and CSS